Rokujizō Station (JR West): JR West

 The JR West station is elevated with an island platform located between two tracks.
 The station's ticket gates are located in only one area.
 There platform gap is noticeably wide because the station is located on a curved section of track.
 A comb-like rubber layer is installed along the edge of the platform.
 The rubber has the strength that can support the weight of the passenger, and it is said that there is no safety problem even when the rubber and the vehicle are in contact.

 In addition, by moving the station platform to the Kyoto direction of the curve in accordance with the double-tracking project for the Nara Line, measures will be taken to widen the platform and reduce the gap between the train and the platform.

 Kyoto Subway Tozai Line

 The underground station has an island platform serving two tracks with platform screen doors installed.

 Only one entrance with ticket gate exists.
 Each station of the Tozai Line has a colour scheme, with the station color for Rokujizō being Wasurenagusa-iro(forget-me-not).

 The station number of Rokujizō Station is T01.

 History

-The oldest railway in this area is the Nara Line which has been operating since 1896, but the history of Rokujizō Station began with the opening of the Keihan line in 1913 because the Nara Line did not have its station in Rokujizō until 1992.
+The oldest railway in this area is the Nara Line which has been operating since 1896, but the Nara Line did not have its station in Rokujizō until 1992.

-The Keihan station opened on 1 June 1913.
 The present-day JR West station opened on 22 October 1992, and the subway station opened on 26 November 2004.

 Station numbering was introduced to the JR West platforms in March 2018 with Rokujizō being assigned station number JR-D06.